morleym/furtive-handbook/docs/concepts.md

 * A means of seeding
 * A means of generating brackets
   * For certain formats & event sizes, this is imperative because doing so by hand would be a monstrous undertaking
+* A means of entering results & automatically progressing competitors to their next matches or stage
 * A way for anyone to look at the brackets and follow along